Educational Leadership, EdD

 - Doctor of Education (Ed.
 D.) in Educational Leadership in Higher Education (three and a half years; 55 credit hours)

 Courses are conducted in an accelerated weekend format.
-Courses span six weeks and the classes are normally held the first, third and sixth weekends of a six-weeks session.
-Normally a two week break is provided between courses so that students can prepare for the next course.
+Courses span eight weeks and the classes are normally held the first, fourth and seventh weeks.
 Sessions are held Friday nights from 5:00-9:00 p.m., Saturdays from 9:00 a.m. to 4:00 p.m. and Sundays from 10:00 a.m. to 3:00 p.m.
 Academic year 2019-2020 onward, a hybrid format will be piloted in various courses across the program curriculum.

-- Skilled educational leaders who can connect and apply educational research to policy and practice to serve the educational institutions to promote success and well-being of each student.
+- Skilled educational leaders who can connect and apply cutting edge research to policy and practice to serve the educational institutions to promote success and well-being of each student.

-- Professionals who can effectively utilize education software tools for data collection and data analysis, and adopt other information technology to broaden their vision of learning.
+- Professionals who can effectively utilize education software tools for data collection and data analysis and adopt latest information technology to broaden their vision of learning.

-- Informed leaders who demonstrate the understanding of the importance of lifelong learning and personal flexibility to sustain personal and professional development.
+- Critical thinkers who believe in the concept of lifelong learning and display personal flexibility to sustain personal and professional development.